dgreathouse/BountyHunters1.0-Imported/README.md

 ## Overview
 This code is a remake of the CTRE swerve module code.
 The code has been integrated into the command based programming framework.
-This remake drastically changes the CTRE swerve code.
+This remake drastically changes the CTRE swerve code to a point that there is nothing left of the CTRE code.
 Most importantly the PID loops for the Drive and Steer were taken out of the Motor controllers.
 All PIDs are calcualted in Degrees->Volts and MPS->Volts with a Feedforward term.
-CTRE changes were not updated soon enough to test the code before kickoff.
-Since time was limited the appoach was to use CTRE VoltageOut mode with the above PIDs and Feedforward values.
+CTRE code was to complex for students and major unexplained issues were happening.

 ## Robot
 The robot used for this code is our typical 3 wheel swerve drive using Swerve Xs from WCProducts.net.
 All motors are Falcon FXs with CANCoders.